home-assistant/developers.home-assistant/docs/core/entity/weather.md

 Properties have to follow the units mentioned on the respective unit of measurement in the table.

-For the user, properties will be presented according to the unit system set by the user.
+To the user, properties will be presented according to the unit system.
+This is achieved by automatically converting units when creating state objects.

-The user also has the option to override the units for each weather entity.
+For each weather entity the user also has the option to override the presentation units, i.e. the units used in the state objects.

 ### Forecast